Diarrhea

 Malabsorption

-Diarrhea may cause malabsorption.
-If people do not absorb enough nutrients from the food they eat, they may become malnourished.
+Malabsorption occurs when your body can’t absorb enough nutrients from the food you eat.
+Malabsorption may cause you to become malnourished.
+Chronic diarrhea can cause malabsorption.
 Certain conditions that cause chronic diarrhea—such as infections, food allergies and intolerances, and certain digestive tract problems—may also cause malabsorption.
-See a list of the symptoms of malabsorption.

 References